Thai cave rescue timeline: The dangerous race to bring trapped soccer team home

 It’s been more than two weeks since a young Thailand soccer team and its soccer coach became trapped inside a cave they were exploring in northern Thailand.
 The country’s annual monsoons flooded the cave while they were still inside, prompting a massive search and rescue effort.

-So far, eight of the 12 boys have been freed in a dangerous operation.
-Four young players — ages 11 to 16 — and the 25-year-old coach remain behind.
+On July 10, all 12 players and their 25-year-old coach had been extracted from the cave.
+The team was pulled out over a three day period.

+Rescuers had hoped to have everyone out of the cave by July 10, with the high-risk operation on the final day involving 19 divers.
+Three Thai Navy SEALs and a medic who have stayed with the boys in the flooded cave will also come out, Chiang Rai Gov. Narongsak Osatanakorn said.

-Efforts to rescue the stranded team heightened over the weekend as officials are in a race with coming heavy rains and depleting oxygen levels inside the cave.
-Workers have been laboring around the clock to pump water out of the cave.
+Efforts to rescue the stranded team heightened over the weekend as officials were in a race with coming heavy rains and depleting oxygen levels inside the cave.
+Workers labored around the clock to pump water out of the cave.

-To get the boys out, experts have to guide them, diving through the cave’s dark, tight and twisting passages.
-The first four brought out are reportedly happy and in good health.
+To get the boys out, experts had to guide them, diving through the cave’s dark, tight and twisting passages.
+The first two groups who were brought out are reportedly happy and in good health.
 They’ve asked for “khao pad grapao,” a Thai dish of meat fried with chili and basil and served over rice.

-The conditions of the second group of boys rescued have not yet been revealed.

 Read on for a timeline of the rescue mission since the team became stuck.